 Slip into Cajun Sea for Happy Hour

 Cajun Sea had me at $1 oysters for happy hour.
 We only had to wait a few minutes (long enough to grab a glass of rosé at the bar) and they sat us.
 The girls and I split a dozen raw oysters and a stack of Cajun fries before heading out.
 It was an awesome little spot to start the evening.

-We couldn’t think of a better way to be welcomed to the city than with a big, delicious pizza!
+We couldn’t think of a better way to kick off a girls getaway in New York City than with a big, delicious pizza!
 The girls and I sat at the bar and savored every bite from our frommagio bianco pizza.
 The thin crust was what pizza dreams are made of.
-And don’t get me wrong, the three of us love a deep-dish as much as the next guy, but Vezzo’s thin crust allowed me to eat that extra slice, ya know?!
+And don’t get me wrong, the three of us love a deep-dish as much as the next guy, but Vezzo’s thin-crust allowed me to eat that extra slice, ya know?!

 Saturday was a beautiful day.

 We booked a 30-minute session to capture some sweet moments from our girls getaway.
 We literally had champagne for breakfast before meeting up with Amanda, our Flytographer photographer, in the Soho area.
 I’ve never had professional photos with my girlfriends – other than my wedding day – and it was so much fun!
 Thirty minutes of our time got us photos we’ll cherish forever.
 My number one tip for your next girls getaway – invest in something more than selfies.